IBM/ce-cns/documentation/run-application-locally.md

 The gif shows the logon to the example web frontend application.
 This is the simplified sequence which happens in the background:

 1. When we invoke the web frontend on `<http://localhost:8081> we will be routed to login dialog provided by the Keyloak server.
-2. After the successfully Keycloak authentication we will be redirected to the web frontend and the frontend gets an access-token.
+2. After the successfull Keycloak authentication we will be redirected to the web frontend and the frontend gets an access-token.
 3. The access-token contains the needed information for the authorization at the Java microservice Web-API and the user information.
 4. The web frontend extracts and displays the username.
-5. Then the web fronted uses the access-token to invoke the Web-API Microservice endpoint to get the articles and displays the Articles.
+5. Then the web fronted uses the access-token to invoke the Web-API Microservice endpoint to get the articles and displays them.

 ![](images/application-sample.gif)